The Importance Of A Home’s Condition

 • Did they already try to repair it?

-• Will it cause further damage to other areas of the home if it is not corrected?
+• If not corrected, will it cause further damage to other areas of the home?

 • Do they still manufacture it or will a substitute work?